hybridly/hybridly/docs/api/laravel/hybridly.md

 > See also: [architecture](../../guide/architecture.md#custom)

-Loads pages, layouts and components from the given directory.
-They must be located in the `pages`, `layouts` and `components` directories, respectively.
+Loads views, layouts and components from the given directory.
+They must be located in the `views`, `layouts` and `components` directories, respectively.

 ### Usage